d-rita/fast-food-fast/README.md

 Fast-Food-Fast is a delivery service for a restaurant.

-**UI**

-The UI is hosted on Github pages at https://d-rita.github.io/fast-food-fast/UI/user_signup.html
+This app is currently hosted on Github pages at https://d-rita.github.io/fast-food-fast/UI/user_signup.html

 **Getting Started**